Thompson, Werenski share lead at 3M Open at 12 under

 The good ones just didn’t get any applause.

 “It’s weird.
-Obviously I wish fans were able to come out here, but I would say I’m almost kind of used to it now.
+Obviously, I wish fans were able to come out here, but I would say I’m almost kind of used to it now.
 It’s been a few weeks of this,” Werenski said.

-Defending champion Matthew Wolff was 9 under after a 68 in a bid to match Daniel Berger with the rare feat of picking up his first two PGA Tour victories at the same tournament.
-Berger did so at the FedEx St. Jude Classic in Memphis in 2016 and 2017.